rohanbansal12/ml-stuff/quantization/README.md

 ## Stage 5 - AWQ (Activation-Aware Weight Quantization)

 We implemented AWQ using activation-based channel saliency and per-channel rescaling, followed by W4 grouped weight quantization (group size = 32).
+We also further optimize the storage by packing 2 4-bit weights into torch.uint8 tensors (as torch does not have native 4-bit support).
+This confirms that our quantization is working properly and we can achieve the expected memory savings without any real performance loss.

 ### Baselines (OPT-1.3B)